IrenejMarc/dpq/README.md

 			 It sets the columns of the provided to the values they map to.

-			 Keep in mind that there is no way to set values relatively to their current value using this way, so it might not be very appropriate if multiple instances of the program connect to the same database.
+			 Keep in mind that there is no way to set values relatively to their current value using this way, which might cause data races in concurrent applications.
 		 */
 		nUpdated = db.update!User(1, [
 				"posts": Value(3),